aridlehoover/manager-README/AGILITY.md

 ## Practices to Improve Cultural Agility

 - **Shared Code Ownership** &mdash; Anyone on the team should be able to improve any part of the code at any time.
 Knowledge silos are terrible for the team, given that departures are a fact of life.

+- **Pair Programming** &mdash; The most effective way to accomplish the goals of shared code ownership is to write code in pairs.
+Everyone should be so lucky as to find people they pair with effectively.

 - **Small Releases** &mdash; Software should be delivered in small increments.
 The smaller the increment, the lower the risk, the less time it should take, and the faster customers can begin deriving value from the new code, which is the whole point.